COVID-19 Response: Community & Agency Actions Taken to Assist Our Most Vulnerable

 - Per Governor Beshear on March 16, a seven-day waiting period is waived for any Kentuckian applying for unemployment benefits, and those unemployed due to COVID-19 are more likely to receive benefits than those that are unemployed for another reason.
 The Governor defined being unemployed by COVID-19 as when your employer has closed the business due to the virus or if you are quarantined.
 If it is expected that the individual will return to work when the business opens or when their quarantine is over, then that person meets the criteria as being unemployed by COVID-19 and could then be deemed eligible for benefits.
 Because the seven-day waiting period is now waived, if a Kentuckian is approved for benefits, the first payment they receive will be for two weeks of benefits and not just one, as is regular procedure.

-- If you are filing for unemployment benefits, the State's Education and Workforce Development Cabinet, in order to serve the large influx of Kentuckians as efficiently as possible, has asked that Kentuckians calls their office on a schedulel based on the first initial of their last name.
-Louisville area residents should call (502) 595-4003 on the day determined by the schedule found here.
+- If you are filing for unemployment benefits, the State's Education and Workforce Development Cabinet, in order to serve the large influx of Kentuckians as efficiently as possible, has asked that Kentuckians calls their office on a schedule based on the first initial of their last name.
+Click here to learn how to apply for unemployment insurance.

 - Association of Community Ministries: There are 15 Community Ministries in the Louisville area that serve residents from every zip code.
 Each community ministry is supported by member churches and faith-based groups residing in their service area.
 The Community Ministries have systems in place to provide emergency financial assistance for utilities and housing as well as food and household supplies.
 Neighborhood based offices will remain open during this challenging time while also taking precautions to reduce the risk to clients, volunteers, and staff.

-- 610 Magnolia (partnership with Maker’s Mark): Beginning March 17, 7 days per week offering hundreds of to-go dinners, 2 per person limit.
+- 610 Magnolia (partnership with Maker’s Mark): 7 days per week offering hundreds of to-go dinners, 2 per person limit.
 Other supplies like diapers, toilet paper and Tylenol on hand.
 5:00-8:30 p.m. every day.
 Bring paycheck stub or proof of restaurant employment.

 - On Friday, March 20, the deadline to file taxes was moved from April 15 to July 15.